tristan852/kite/README.md

 Kite is a lightweight, high-performance Connect Four solver capable of solving any board position blazingly fast — even on modest hardware.
 It can be used to power AI bots with adjustable playing strength — from deliberately weak to perfectly optimal, making only provably best moves.
 Kite is well-suited for integration into GUI applications, backend systems, or for programmatic position analysis.

-Even with the opening book **turned off** and an entirely empty transposition table, this solver can solve the empty board — the most difficult game state in Connect Four, as it represents the root of the game tree — in about *2 minutes and 53 seconds* on a modern laptop (using an *Intel i7-1165G7* processor) or in around *47 seconds* on a modern desktop PC (using an *Intel i9-11900KF* processor).

 Internally, Kite leverages **alpha-beta pruning**, **symmetry reduction**, **bitboards**, **position hashing** and **opening book lookups** to provide fast and accurate game tree evaluation.

 ---